Cardiac rehabilitation

 Cardiac rehabilitation (CR) is defined by the World Health Organization (WHO) as "the sum of activity and interventions required to ensure the best possible physical, mental, and social conditions so that patients with chronic or post-acute cardiovascular disease may, by their own efforts, preserve or resume their proper place in society and lead an active life".
-CR is a comprehensive model of care delivering a wide range of established health interventions, including structured exercise, patient education, psychosocial counselling, risk factor reduction, and behavior modification, with a goal of improving patient's quality of life and reducing the risk of future heart problems.
+CR is a comprehensive model of care delivering a wide range of established health interventions, including structured exercise, patient education, psychosocial counseling, risk factor reduction, and behavior modification, with a goal of improving patient's quality of life and reducing the risk of future heart problems.

 CR is delivered by a multi-disciplinary team, often headed by a physician such as a cardiologist.
 Nurses support patients in reducing medical risk factors such as high blood pressure, high cholesterol and diabetes.
 Physiotherapists or other exercise professionals develop an individualized and structured exercise plan, including resistance training.
 A dietitian helps create a healthy eating plan.
 A social worker or psychologist may help patients to alleviate stress and address any identified psychological conditions; for tobacco users, they can offer counseling or recommend other proven treatments to support patients in their efforts to quit.
 Support for return-to-work can also be provided.
 CR programs are patient-centered.

 Medical illustration of a human heart that is being assisted by a pacemaker.

 Based on the benefits summarized below, CR programs are recommended by the American Heart Association / American College of Cardiology and the European Society of Cardiology, among other associations.
 Patients typically enter CR in the weeks following an acute coronary event such as a myocardial infarction (heart attack), with a diagnosis of heart failure, or following percutaneous coronary intervention (such as coronary stent placement), coronary artery bypass surgery, a valve procedure, or insertion of a rhythm device (e.g., pacemaker, implantable cardioverter defibrillator).
 However, some populations, including women and older patients, are less likely than others to seek out and complete these types of programs.